N3RDIUM/AstroPi/README.md

 <p align="center">A DIY astronomy camera made with a raspberry pi 5 and the HQ Camera!
 This project is in its pre beta stage. </p>

-If you're the cheap type of amateur astronomer, I know you'd rather make your own astrophotography camera than buy one.
+If you're the DIY kind of amateur astronomer, I know you'd rather make your own astrophotography camera than buy one.
 This project is for you!
 This project is a DIY astrophotography camera made with a raspberry pi 5 and the HQ Camera.
 This project is in its pre beta stage.

 ## Overview
 This project has been tested on a Raspberry Pi 5 and HQ Camera.
 It is not guaranteed to work on other versions of the Pi or the PiCamera.
 Testing on other versions of the Pi and PiCamera is welcome.